-Sharing values and vision is important, but it is also crucial to find someone with complementary skills and traits.
-For example, if you are good with tech but bad with people you should find a co-founder with highly developed communication skills, and so on.
+Sharing values and vision is important, but it is also crucial to find someone with complementary skills and preferences.
+For example, if you are good with tech but bad with people you should ideally find a co-founder with highly developed communication skills, and so on.
 Co-founders with strengths and traits that support each other make a good match.

 3.Prepare a checklist of things you are looking for in a potential co-founder

 Only after you figure stuff out about yourself should you move to the next step.